Sridev6/Data_Engineering_Task/README.md

 As explained above, there are 4 modules associated with this exercise.
 Every module is called by the Task object which is defined based on the task configuration file.
 Following are the modules and it's functions :

-* **Decompress and Clean** - A module to parse, clean and extract data from the tar file.
+* **Extract and Clean** - A module to parse, clean and extract data from the tar file.
 Also, config parameters allow to extract specific files / JSON column data rather than all the files and JSON column from the tar file.
 All records in the NEWLINE delimited JSON is parsed line by line to reduce memory failures since its processing huge files ( up-to 5 GB).
-The decompressed, cleaned and clipped data file is written again to a NEWLINE delimited JSON file.
+The extracted, cleaned and clipped data file is written again to a NEWLINE delimited JSON file.

 * **Sample Users** - A module to clip X users from the extracted/cleaned user JSON file and save the results to a CSV file with headers.
 The X can be defined inside the configuration file for the task.
 The JSON file is parsed in chunk lines to avoid multiple IO operations.
 Note : If required, the chunk can be set to 1 to parse line by line.